shakaibarsalan/Urdu-Text-Generation/README.md

 ### 2. Train a Model

-- Run `urdu_textgeneration.py` for character-level generation.
+- Run `Text-Generation_Char-Level.ipynb` for character-level generation.
-- Run `word_generation.py` for word-level generation.
+- Run `Text-Generation_Word-Level.ipynb` for word-level generation.

 Each script will:
 - Load and preprocess the data